jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ![NEB Plot](../../img/neb.png)

+*[Do the green lines have any significance?]*

 The barrier we obtained is about 0.23 eV, which compares well with the value of 0.25 eV (24.2 kJ/mol) [from Wikipedia](https://en.wikipedia.org/wiki/Pyramidal_inversion#Energy_barrier).

 We might also notice the slight difference in energy between the two end-points of the path (about 1 meV).
 These should be identical, so any difference can be used as a very rough guide for the amount of numerical noise in the geometry optimisations.
+*[Surely this is more about the initial calculations rather than the NEB?
+Is this noise figure useful?]*

-Using our favourite visualisation software, we can then look at how the structure evolves along the minimum energy pathway found via the NEB.
+Using our favourite visualisation software *[say what used here?]*, we can then look at how the structure evolves along the minimum energy pathway found via the NEB.

 ![NEB structures](../../img/nh3_neb.gif)